 If the market moves fast during a second or seconds from placing the order to getting one, the broker may not be able to catch that price and so long as the price provided for you in ECN brokers is the current market price and is not manipulated, your order is filled with the latest market price.

 There are arguments that mention these kinds of brokers are not merely ECN and they call it STP/ECN and it’s kind of make sense because an ECN broker is a part of huge financial institutions so they have access to massive market liquidity, therefore, they can execute orders instantly without any slippage.

 There are two practical solutions to this problem.
 First, since slippage usually happens on volatile occasions such as important news announcements, scalpers can avoid trading in those times.
-Of course, the amount of slippage is often less than 1 pip, so you can trade if you consider more than 5 pips for your TP or SL.
+Of course, the amount of slippage on less important news events is often less than 1 pip, so you can trade if you consider more than 5 pips for your TP or SL.

-You can also check the broker section of this site where I’ve reviewed and tested some brokers live so you can find more information to pick the best one suitable for your strategy.
+You can also check the best brokers for scalping post of this site where I’ve reviewed and tested several brokers so you can find more information to pick the best one suitable for your strategy.

 The Bottom Line

 If you want to be a successful scalper, you need to pay attention to both internal and external factors that may affect you and your strategy.
-Your goal as a scalper is to gather a few pips from several positions so considering details is very important.
+Your goal in forex scalping is to gather a few pips from several positions so considering details is very important.